WIKA-Group/javascript_parsers/src/TRU_NETRIS3/README.md

 ---

-For more information see [product site](https://www.wika.com/en-en/tru.WIKA?highlightedText=TRU) or [datasheet](https://www.wika.com/media/Data-sheets/Temperature/Resistance-thermometers/ds_te6303_en_co.pdf).
+For more information see [product site](https://www.wika.com/en-en/tru.WIKA).